Class: CloudEvents::Event::V1

 the constructor for the parameters that can be passed.
 In general,

-you can pass a new value for any attribute, or pass nil
+you can pass a new value for any attribute, or pass nil to remove

 an optional attribute.